 Firstly, what can be more explicitly speciesist than arguing that using exactly the same instrument, exactly the same way, is a ferocious weapon on humans and a legitimate functional tool when used on everybody else?

 Secondly, animals are not hunted principally for food, humans attack animals in various ways for various functions.
-The earlier mentioned angling which in many cases is a catch and release “sport”, is one example out of many, such as: passive exhibits, active exhibits, modern medicine, ritual medicine, gambling and betting, tradition, knowledge, utterly unnecessary clothing, totally unnecessary clothing, and absolutely unnecessary clothing, machoism, decoration, transportation, servitude, entertainment, bedding, mines detectors, mobile chargers, caddies, toys producers and celebrations.
+The earlier mentioned angling which in many cases is a catch and release “sport”, is one example out of many, such as: passive exhibits, active exhibits, modern medicine, ritual medicine, gambling and betting, tradition, knowledge, utterly unnecessary clothing, totally unnecessary clothing, and absolutely unnecessary clothing, machoism, decoration, transportation, servitude, entertainment, bedding, mobile chargers, caddies, toys producers and celebrations.

 Finally, speaking of tools and weapons, please watch this short video argument about the most violent instruments in the world.